Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-04-06-l-functions-vi.markdown

 $$\zeta(s) = \prod_{p-\text{prime}}\left(1 - \frac{1}{p^s}\right)^{-1}.$$

 Since Euler was the first person to consider representing $\zeta(s)$ by the above product formula, this type of representation is called an Euler product.
-Artin $L$-functions are $L$-functions associated to representations of finite Galois groups, and are defined using an Euler product.
+Artin $L$-functions are $L$-functions associated to representations of finite Galois groups, and defined using an Euler product.

 Let $K/F$ be a Galois extension of number fields with Galois group $G$, and let